Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Taken together, these pedagogical principles suggest that translexemic instruction may contribute substantially to the development of communicative competence by integrating formulaic language, pragmatic appropriateness, intercultural awareness, and sociocultural sensitivity into language education.

-5. In translation pedagogy and translation studies, professional translators frequently encounter substantial challenges related to formulaic language, pragmatic equivalence, and sociocultural appropriateness.
-Many formulaic expressions are deeply embedded within the cultural, institutional, and interactional conventions of a particular speech community, making them resistant to direct or literal translation.
+institutional, and interactional conventions of a particular speech community, making them resistant to direct or literal translation.
 As a result, semantically accurate translations may nevertheless sound pragmatically awkward, culturally marked, or interactionally unnatural to native speakers of the target language.
 Conventional word-for-word translation often fails because the communicative value of formulaic expressions extends beyond literal meaning and involves socially shared pragmatic expectations, discourse routines, politeness conventions, and culturally recognizable communicative scripts.

-From this perspective, translexemic theory offers a valuable framework for understanding and analyzing pragmatic naturalness in translation.
+Within this framework, translexemic theory offers a valuable framework for understanding and analyzing pragmatic naturalness in translation.
 Rather than treating translation merely as the transfer of semantic content between languages, translexemic theory emphasizes the identification of pragmatically and culturally unmarked formulaic correspondences capable of fulfilling comparable communicative functions across linguistic systems.
-In this framework, successful translation depends not only on lexical equivalence but also on the translator’s ability to recognize the translexemic relationships underlying culturally appropriate formulaic
+In this framework, successful translation depends not only on lexical equivalence but also on the translator’s ability to recognize the translexemic relationships underlying culturally appropriate formulaic realizations.
+Such an approach may help explain why highly proficient bilingual speakers occasionally produce translations that are grammatically correct yet pragmatically infelicitous.

 The pedagogical implications of this perspective are particularly significant for translator education.
 Developing translexemic competence may help translation learners become more sensitive to sociocultural nuance, pragmatic appropriateness, register variation, and interactional naturalness in cross-linguistic communication.
 Through explicit attention to formulaic correspondences, learners may acquire greater awareness of how comparable communicative acts are conventionally realized in different languages and cultural contexts.
 Consequently, translexemic theory may contribute not only to translation quality and intercultural mediation but also to broader understandings of pragmatic competence in multilingual communication.